Untouchables (album): Background and recording

 The band has revealed that the total recording costs of Untouchables were estimated at $3,000,000 due to recording/living expenses and keeping their 15-person crew on retainer for the nearly two years it took to finish the album.
 As part of the total cost were included five houses rented for $10,000 apiece for four months, when they moved to Phoenix.
 When they came to Los Angeles, they rented five houses for $10,000 apiece for four more months; and a house rented for $8,000 a week, when they went to Canada.
 Jonathan Davis commented in an interview with Noisey:

 "We were coming off of Issues, and we wanted to make an amazing record.
 That's when we hooked up with Michael Beinhorn, and Beinhorn's whole vision was to make an amazing sounding rock record that could never be made again. [...]
 I wanted to shoot a documentary about that record.
 We spent so much money, the drums alone we spent a whole month just getting drum sounds.
 There were 50 mics just on the drumset that they picked out and tested. [...]
 Usually I do my vocals and it takes me a month or two weeks, but just vocals it took me five, almost six months.
 With Beinhorn, sometimes I'd walk in and sing and he'd just say, "Go home, your voice ain't right." [...]
 It was the peak and pinnacle of everything in Korn.
 I still can't believe how much work went in on it.
-It was a lot."
+It was a lot."Untouchables is listed as the 9th most expensive album ever made.

 Reception

 Untouchables sold over 495,000 copies in its first week.
 The album debuted at number two on Billboard.
 Davis blamed Internet piracy for the drop in sales compared to previous albums, since the album had leaked onto file-sharing websites with a different track order and song titles more than two months prior to its official release date.

-Untouchables received mostly positive reviews from music critics.
-At Metacritic, the album received a score of 80/100 based on 11 critics, indicating "generally favorable reviews".
 It remained their most critically acclaimed album for 17 years until the release of their 2019 album, The Nothing, which currently sits at an 83/100.
 In a 2021 retrospective review, Metal Hammer deemed Untouchables to be Korn's greatest album.